-That day it did not rain and even few rays of the sun came out.
+That day it did not rain and even a few rays of the sun came out.
 Umbrellas were not needed anymore.
-We decided to spend this day in the vicinity of the Royal Castle and in the city gardens.
-In the afternoon we had only a short walk around the city, because the weather changed, and it was very cold again.
+We decided to spend this day in the vicinity of the Royal Castle and the city gardens.
+In the afternoon we had only a short walk around the city because the weather changed, and it was very cold again.

 Day 5 – Seville

-We started this day from visiting the Metropol Parasol building.
-After that we went to visit Pilate’s House, the largest in the world Gothic cathedral, the Alcazar Castle and beautiful royal gardens.
-It is worth to plan full day trip and visit all those places with no rush.
+We started this day by visiting the Metropol Parasol building.
+After that, we went to visit Pilate’s House and the largest in the world Gothic cathedral.
+We went to the Alcazar Castle and the beautiful Royal Gardens.
+It is worth planning a full-day trip and visiting all those places with no rush.

 Day 6 – Seville

-That day we went to visit the Bullfight Museum, the nearby Golden Tower, we saw the San Telmo palace and went towards the Spanish Square.
+That day we went to visit the Bullfight Museum and the nearby Golden Tower.
+We saw the San Telmo Palace and went towards the Spanish Square.
 We have spent the rest of the day there, admiring all buildings erected around it.
 All of them were created in connection with the Ibero-American exhibition, organized in Seville in 1929.
 The exhibition featured novelties of Spanish industry and craft.
 The whole area is adjacent to the largest green area in Seville – Maria Luisa Park.
 That day we went on foot over 20 km.
-At the end of the day we were tired enough to return to our hotel by taxi (cost about 6 euros).
+At the end of the day, we were tired enough to return to our hotel by taxi (cost about 6 euros).

-We spent this day on a trip to Cordoba, but I will write more detailed description of this place in a separate post.
+We spent this day on a trip to Cordoba.
 We booked train tickets in advance, so we already knew which train we want to take.
 Travel time about 1 hour.
-In Cordoba, we have visited everything that was the most important to see during one day trip.
-We visited the historical district of Juderia (the old Jewish quarter) and the beautiful church (former mosque) – La Mezquita, inscribed on the UNESCO World Heritage List.
+In Cordoba, we have visited everything that was the most important to see during a one day trip.
+We visited the historical district of Juderia (the old Jewish quarter).
+We also went to a beautiful church (former mosque) – La Mezquita, inscribed on the UNESCO World Heritage List.

-We visited the Castle of the Christian Kings (Alcazar de los Reyes Chistianos) and beautiful castle gardens.
+We visited the Castle of the Christian Kings (Alcazar de Los Reyes Cristianos) and beautiful castle gardens.
 After, we crossed the historic stone Roman Bridge to the other side of the river.

-In the evening we returned to Seville, but with a little surprise, due to our train did not arrive.
-We spent over 1 hour at the train station waiting for the next train and for re-booking our tickets.
-Fortunately, at the end everything went well.
+In the evening we returned to Seville, but with a little surprise, our train did not arrive.
+We spent over 1 hour at the train station waiting for the next train and re-booking our tickets.
+Fortunately, in the end, everything went well.
 We returned to the hotel an hour later than we planned.

 Day 8 – Seville

 It was our last day in Seville.
 Because the weather was beautiful, this day was dedicated to rest and walk around the city.
-That day we walked to the other side of the river and visited Triana district, where there is the Castle Museum of Saint George and Food Market.
-From this side of the river there are beautiful views of the Old Town, the Golden Tower, the Cathedral and the Giralda Tower.
+That day we walked to the other side of the river and visited the Triana district.
+There is the Castle Museum of Saint George and Food Market.
+From this side of the river, there are beautiful views of the Old Town and the Golden Tower.
+Also worth taking a look at the Cathedral and the Giralda Tower.
 It is a very nice place to rest and relax.
-In the evening, once again, we visited Metropol Parasol, which after dark attracts attention with colorful illuminations.
+In the evening, once again, we visited Metropol Parasol, which after dark attracts attention with colourful illuminations.

 Day 9 – Spain: return home

 Return home.
 That day we had to get back by train from Seville to Madrid.
 (2 hours 40 minutes).
-At the Atocha station, we caught the airport shuttle bus (5 Euro) and after about 30-40 minutes we were at the airport in Madrid.
+At the Atocha station, we caught the airport shuttle bus (5 Euro).
+After about 30-40 minutes we were at the airport in Madrid.

-A return flight to Warsaw with one stop over in Frankfurt, but the whole trip took place without any delay and without any surprises.
+A return flight to Warsaw was with one stopover in Frankfurt.
+Fortunately, the whole trip took place without any delay and without any surprises.

-- Rail Europa – you can book and buy train tickets valid across the whole Spain
+- Rail Europa – you can book and buy train tickets valid across the whole of Spain

 - Airport Express – shuttle bus timetable from the airport in Madrid

-- Turismo Madrid – official tourism website about city of Madrid
+- Turismo Madrid – official tourism website about the city of Madrid

 - Cordoba – Cordoba official website